JWST occultation reveals unforeseen complexity in Chariklo's ring system: Abstract

-The emerging picture suggests that the two scenarios for C2R—rapid erosion and a dusty, micron-scale particle population—are not mutually exclusive.
-A ring composed of sub-micron grains may be inherently short-lived, as such particles are particularly susceptible to dynamical processes that promote dispersal.
-We therefore consider both effects jointly, as they may together account for the observed decline in opacity and signal strength of the C2R ring.
-If the outer ring is indeed degrading over a timescale of just a few years, this would mark it as a transient structure, potentially representative of a broader class of ephemeral rings among small bodies, as hinted by episodic activity and temporary bound structures around another Centaur, Chiron \citep{Ortiz2023}.
-If instead the C2R ring is linked to Chariklo’s activity as a Centaur-like object, we would again expect small grains, as cometary dust is predominantly sub-micron in size \citep{Wooden2017, Harker2023}.
-Crucially, a single occultation in visible light of a sufficiently bright star could distinguish between these scenarios: if the opacity matches values from 2013–2017, grain-size effects are favoured; but if the occultation yields significantly lower opacities or no detection at all, it would instead support the interpretation of an actively fading ring.
-Either outcome would raise fundamental questions about the longevity of dusty rings and the fate of metre-sized material subject to slow but persistent erosion over decadal timescales.
+A single near-future occultation measurement in visible light (different from JWST wavelengths) could confirm the fading of C2R and the strengthening of C1R.
 Ultimately, our JWST observations unveil a new and unexpected level of complexity in minor body ring systems—one that challenges existing paradigms and opens an unprecedented window into the transient architectures sculpting the outer Solar System.
 These findings provide the first evidence of such episodic changes in these seemingly frequent systems, revealing a dynamical behaviour that had remained entirely hidden until now.